The Scott Trophy was previously been played annually on the second Saturday in June but changed to the last Sunday in May from 2009.

 A further trophy, The Barclay Harvey Trophy, is awarded to the player who has the lowest 18 hole scratch score.
 In the event of a tie the winner is decided on a card countback.

 The Scott Trophy was first contested in 1929 and has been played for annually since that date, except during World War II.
-A record book is held detailing all the scores for each year.
+Previously a 36 hole event it was changed to 18 holes in 2013.

 The 2025 event was held at Stonehaven with Banchory winning the trophy with a score of 288, 9 shots ahead of Peterculter.
 Lumphanan were 3rd on 304.
 8 clubs competed.